 Disclosure of personal data

-The Danish Gambling Authority often passes on personal data to other public authorities as a part of our general tasks.
+The Danish Gambling Authority often discloses personal data to other public authorities as a part of our general tasks.
 The Danish Gambling Authority may also have a duty of disclosure according to law.
 For example, information is disclosed to SKAT, the police, the courts, and other relevant authorities.

-The Danish Gambling Authority rarely passes on personal data to private actors, such as licence holders and foreign authorities.
+The Danish Gambling Authority rarely discloses personal data to private organisations such as licence holders and foreign authorities.

 You have a number of rights when the Danish Gambling Authority processes personal data about you.
 You can read more about the rights below.
 If you wish to exercise your rights, please contact us.

 Right of notification

 You have the right to be notified when the Danish Gambling Authority collects and processes personal data about you.
 You have the right to be informed about the purpose and the legal basis for the processing.

 The Danish Gambling Authority’s obligation to inform you may be exempted in certain situations.
 This applies, e.g. if you are already familiar with the information, or your interest in obtaining the data should give way for private or public interests.

 Right to access

 You are entitled to access information from the Danish Gambling Authority's processing of your personal information.
 This means that you have the right to obtain confirmation from the Danish Gambling Authority as to whether or not personal data about you is being processed, as well as a number of additional information.

 Right to rectification (correction)

 You are entitled to have inaccurate personal data concerning yourself rectified.

 Right to erasure

 In special cases, you have the right to have personal data about you erased before the time of our general deletion.